addonovan/ftc-ext/README.md

 hardware map in Java now requires a method call (`getHardwareMap()` instead of simply `hardwareMap`).
 [Here](https://github.com/addonovan/ftc-ext/wiki/Hardware-Access:-Standard-Methods) is a list of methods to get the correct hardware device with the new way.

-Additionally, there is another way to access any type of hardware device using a single method.
-This is intended mostly for Kotlin users, as the syntax for the Java equivalent is much ulgier and then the result must also be type-casted.
-The `getDevice< T : HardwareDevice >( name: String ): T` method will return a device of the given type from the correct map.
-For Java users, the method signature is `HardwareDevice getDevice( String name, Class< ? extends HardwareDevice > deviceType )`.
-Notice how it returns a `HardwareDevice` and not a `T`?
-That means that, if you were getting a `DcMotor`, for example, you would then have to cast the result from the method.
-Not the best syntax ever, but it's the best I could do without method generics.

 #### Old Way
 **Java**